 - 1. Teachers will give verbal and written notice to all students who have reached seven absences in their class. - 2.
-Student Appeal for Credit forms will be made available to students who have exceeded the attendance policy and have been placed in failing status.

-NOTICE: Forms will be handed out and due dates set within the last 11⁄2 to 2 weeks before the end of the semester.
-If the student exceeds the attendance limit after the deadline, the due date of the appeal for credit form will be extended for up to one week after the last absence.

-- 3. Students will have the opportunity to explain and validate their attendance record on the form. - 4.
-The student will return the form to his/her teacher prior to or on the due date for teacher consideration. - 5.
+Teachers will issue a Student Appeal for Credit form to all students in their classes who have exceeded the attendance policy and have been placed in a failing status.
+Teachers will fill in the number of absences and the due date for the form to be returned at the time they give the form to the student. - NOTICE: Forms will be handed out and due dates set within the last 1 1/2 to 2 weeks before the end of the semester.
+If the student exceeds the attendance limit after the deadline, the due date of the appeal for credit form will be extended for up to one week after the last absence. - 3.
+Students will have the opportunity to explain and validate their attendance record on the remainder of the form, which then must be signed by the student and a parent or guardian. - 4.
+The student will return the form to his/her teacher prior to, or on the due date, for teacher consideration. - 5.
 The attendance committee will review all Student Appeal for Credit forms. - 6.
 Following a favorable review by the attendance committee of the appealing student's attendance, the decision to grant credit rests with the teacher.
 The teacher is the one who sets the class objectives and must be the one to determine if those objectives have been met.
 Students will not be notified concerning the determination of their appeal until after the final exam. - 7.
 Students who lose their credit as a result of the appeal decision have a right to due process and may appeal to the attendance committee through the principal.
+Students must provide the attendance committee with reasons why credit should be granted.
+Reasons must be in writing.